 No play is as clean as the graphs below because their mission is to convey you a concept.
 Every Blood Bowl game is a sinking boat and your success depends on your ability to keep yours afloat by creatively patching, coping, and maneuvering.
 Make no mistake, either you will skillfully sail your ship to port or you will go down with it.
 Whatever happens, history will hold you responsible.

 When you are planning to grant a touchdown, it is better to position your players in a reactive starting setup to reduce the chances of getting caught on the wrong foot.
 This reactivity then makes it possible to apply an important amount of pressure in a limited pitch area.
 Conversely, when you choose to use a defensive setup that covers a maximum of offensive game plays, each defensive link is more fragile and your team is slower to restore balance after a breakthrough.

 What to do next …

 It depends a lot on the coaching levels in presence.
 It is rare for rookies to use this tactic because it requires some game control.
-Experienced coaches are a little more “awake” to this possibility, but rarely have a strong enough positioning to prevent this maneuver from being used against them.
-Veterans and experienced coaches often use it against rookies since it is a great way to seize game control without risking the team’s health.
-However, champions or legendary coaches will not easily be deceived into a situation that will force them to score early, unless their team is weakened to the point that it is now or never.
+Experienced coaches are a little more “awoke” to this possibility, but rarely have a strong enough positioning to prevent this maneuver from being used against them.
+Veterans coaches often use it against rookies since it is a great way to seize game control without risking the team’s health.
+However, champions and legendary coaches will not easily be deceived into a situation that will force them to score early unless their team is weakened to the point that it is now or never.

 As you can see, granting a touchdown is certainly not optimal and it is mostly better to fiercely defend.
-But sometimes stubbornly delaying the inevitable is a bad exchange and that’s why knowing when and how to grant a touchdown is an essential play to master.
-Now it’s up to you to add this tactic to your arsenal!
+But sometimes stubbornly delaying the inevitable is a bad exchange and that is why knowing when and how to provoke a touchdown is an essential tactic to master.
+Now it is up to you to add it to your arsenal!